qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 System.
 In order to calculate the area for the farms in square meters, the data has to be in square meters as well.
 So, we'll need to reproject it.

-But it won't help to just use "on the fly" reprojection.
-"On the fly" does what it says - it doesn't change the data, it just reprojects the layers as they appear on the map.
+But it won't help to just use 'on the fly' reprojection.
+'On the fly' does what it says - it doesn't change the data, it just reprojects the layers as they appear on the map.
 To truly reproject the data itself, you need to export it to a new file using a new projection.

-* Right-click on the :guilabel:`rural` layer in the :guilabel:`Layers list`.
+* Right-click on the :guilabel:`landuse` layer in the :guilabel:`Layers list`.
 * Select :guilabel:`Save As...` in the menu that appears.
 You will be shown the :guilabel:`Save vector layer as...` dialog.
 * Click on the :guilabel:`Browse` button next to the :guilabel:`Save as` field.
-* Navigate to :kbd:`exercise_data/` and specify the name of the new layer as :kbd:`rural_reprojected.shp`.
+* Navigate to :kbd:`exercise_data/` and specify the name of the new layer as :kbd:`landuse_reprojected.shp`.
 * Leave the :guilabel:`Encoding` unchanged.
 * Change the value of the :guilabel:`Layer CRS` dropdown to :guilabel:`Selected CRS`.